GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

             -p 80:80 \
             -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

-1. Start the container for project A, specifying the domain name in the `VIRTUAL_HOST` variable.
+1. Start the container for site A, specifying the domain name in the `VIRTUAL_HOST` variable.

         docker run -d --name site-a -e VIRTUAL_HOST=a.example.com site-a

-1. Check out your project at http://a.example.com.
+1. Check out your website at http://a.example.com.
-1. With `site-a` still running, start the container for project B.
+1. With site A still running, start the container for site B.

         docker run -d --name site-b -e VIRTUAL_HOST=b.example.com site-b

-1. Check out project B at http://b.example.com.
+1. Check out site B at http://b.example.com.

-Congratulations, you are running multiple projects on the same host using Docker and an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).
+Congratulations, you are running multiple apps on the same host using Docker and an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).
 You can do even better, though.